liuyinglao/starter-kit/README.md

-# Viro Starter Kit
+# Viro Starter Kit w/ react-native-pytorch-core

-This is a blank React Native project setup with reactviro and react-native-pytorch-core.
+This is a exercise React Native project setup with reactviro and react-native-pytorch-core.
 It is built on top of the (Viro Starter Kit)[https://github.com/ViroCommunity/starter-kit]

 ## Installation